Should You Delay Cataract Surgery?

 By Author: Alex J Shortt

-Medically reviewed on 17-August-2023
+Medically reviewed on 01-October-2023

-Indeed, the rate of cataract progression will ultimately depend on the type of cataract – as well as several other environmental factors.
+The rate of cataract progression will ultimately depend on the type of cataract – as well as several other environmental factors.

-While most cataracts develop slowly, some are fast-growing: without visiting a qualified professional, it is near impossible to determine what type of cataracts you have.
+While most cataracts develop slowly, some are fast-growing: without visiting a qualified professional, it is nearly impossible to determine what type of cataracts you have.
 That’s why we recommend seeking advice as soon as the first symptoms of cataracts – blurred vision, faded colours, glare – emerge.

 Nuclear sclerotic cataracts (which form in the lens’ nucleus) and cortical cataracts (which grow on the outside of the lens) both tend to grow slowly and become more of an issue as the sufferer gets older.